Arrow Cross Party

 The Arrow Cross Party (Nyilaskeresztes Párt – Hungarista Mozgalom, lit.
 'Arrow Cross Party – Hungarist Movement', abbreviated NYKP) was a far-right Hungarian ultranationalist party led by Ferenc Szálasi, which formed a government in Hungary they named the Government of National Unity.
 They were in power from 15 October 1944 to 28 March 1945.
 During its short rule, ten to fifteen thousand civilians were murdered outright, including many Jews and Romani, and 80,000 people were deported from Hungary to concentration camps in Austria.
-After the war, Szálasi and other Arrow Cross leaders were tried as war criminals by Hungarian courts.
+After the war, the Arrow Cross leaders were tried and found guilty as war criminals by Hungarian courts.
+In March 1946, Szálasi and three of his key henchmen were hanged.

 Formation

 The party was founded by Ferenc Szálasi in 1935 as the Party of National Will.
 It had its origins in the political philosophy of pro-German extremists such as Gyula Gömbös, who coined the term "national socialism" in the 1920s.
-The party was outlawed in 1937 but was reconstituted in 1939 as the Arrow Cross Party, and was modelled fairly explicitly on the Nazi Party of Germany, although Szálasi often harshly criticised the Nazi regime of Germany.
+The party was outlawed in 1937 but was reconstituted in 1939 as the Arrow Cross Party, and was modelled fairly explicitly on the Nazi Party of Germany, although Szálasi often harshly criticized the Nazi regime of Germany.

+Emblem and symbolism

 The party's iconography was clearly inspired by that of the Nazis.